Cultivation is what makes solicitation possible. Done well, it sets the stage for easy and successful "asks."

 - Does it balance volunteer information, donor recognition, and program impact?
 Or does it overemphasize your special events?

-7. Don't forget that cultivation can be unexpected.For instance, you might receive favorable press coverage that brings prospective donors to you.
+7. It can be unexpected.For instance, you might receive favorable press coverage that brings prospective donors to you.
 Board members and other volunteers, who are enthusiastic about your cause, might arouse interest through their own social gatherings or professional contacts.

 As Kay Sprinkel Grace points out in her book, Over Goal!, cultivation is a process and a tool.
 It provides opportunities for the donor to learn about your organization, requires coordination, strategic thinking, and great follow-up.